chloroken/eve-min/README.md

 # EVE-min - a flexible client-switcher

 **EVE-min** is an [EVE Online](https://www.eveonline.com/) client-switcher for Linux's [KDE Plasma](https://kde.org/plasma-desktop/) designed primarily those who juggle many characters across fewer accounts.
-By supplying a list of character names (`characters.txt`) and invoking a refresh command (`"r"`), a specific *client order* will lock in and allow consistent switching, even in the login screen.
+By supplying a list of characters and refreshing, a specific *client order* will lock in and allow for consistent hotkeys — even in the login screen between switches.
+However, it can also act as a simple cycler for less complicated multiboxing setups.

 **EVE-min** is built to fully utilize [EVE's throttling mechanics](#eve-online-throttling-mechanics).
 It achieves this by minimizing inactive clients while switching.
 Because speed and responsiveness are important when multiboxing, this script uses [KWin scripts](https://develop.kde.org/docs/plasma/kwin/) served over qdbus to actually manipulate the windows.

-This software is congruent with EVE's [Terms of Service](https://support.eveonline.com/hc/en-us/articles/8414770561948-EVE-Online-Terms-of-Service) because no client is given any in-game actions.
+This software is congruent with EVE's [Terms of Service](https://support.eveonline.com/hc/en-us/articles/8414770561948-EVE-Online-Terms-of-Service) because nothing here touches anything in game.

 # EVE Online Throttling Mechanics